Acknowledging the Land & People Where I Live…

 - CONNECTIONS.
 Our connections to other people, other species and to specific places are what make us all unique.
 These connections result in diversity and strength.

 - EQUITY & ACCESS.
 All people deserve access to nature and all its benefits.
+When possible, I offer a variety of fee levels to make programs more accessible.

 - CONSERVATION.
 As keystone species on planet earth, humanity has a responsibility to tend and caretaker to the earth’s resources to ensure a rich future for generations to come.